fredsimard/invoice_ninja_backup_bash_script/README.md

 ## How to establish a secure connection between your server and the remote backup machine over SSH/SFTP

-On the origin server, generate public SSH keys, do not specify a password when asked (hit enter)
+On the origin server, generate public SSH keys, do not specify a password if asked (hit enter):

 `ssh-keygen -f ~/.ssh/id_rsa -q -P ""`